vanelnw/Dr--Ngwashi-Appointment-system/README.md

 > Describe your project in 1 or 2 sentences.

-**[Datatellers]** is a personal application to help Dr. Ngwashi, a gynecologist, to manage schedules with her patients at her newly opened centre.
+**[This]** is a personal application to help Dr. Ngwashi, a gynecologist, to manage schedules with her patients at her newly opened centre.

 ## 🛠 Built With <a name="built-with"></a>